container-job-runner/cjr/README.md

   --label=label                          [default: ] additional labels to append to job

   --message=message                      use this flag to tag a job with a user-supplied message

+  --no-autocopy                          do not copy files back to the project root on exit

   --no-autoload                          prevents cli from automatically loading flags using project settings files